CrisNeron2001/weather-app/README.md

 The application architecture incorporates two keys modules: dashboard and cartographic modules.
 Both components are enginneed to provide users with facilitate a nuanced understanding of Chile climate.

+The Clima Chile app utilizes the Boostr API (https://api.boostr.cl/) as its core data source for climate analysis.
+The dashboard and interactive map rely on this API to provide users with real-time and historical meteorological information, enabling data-driven insights into Chile's climate.

 Dashboard